codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ### 3.0 To Query or to Scan?

-- Query: A query searches the table based in the Primary Key, a sort key can be used to refine the results, and the results are always sorted by the sort key.
+- Query: A query searches the table based on the Primary Key, a sort key can be used to refine the results, and the results are always sorted by the sort key.
 All queries are eventually consistent(unless said otherwise) and always scanned forward.

 - Scan: Examines every item in the table and return all data attributes.
 It's possible to use `ProjectionExpression` parameter to refine the scan.
 Since Scan dumps the entire table, then filter out the results, the operation will get slower if the table grows.